Silvano Maria Tomasi: Geneva role

 Tomasi retired from the diplomatic service upon the announcement of the appointment of his successor in Geneva on 13 February 2016.
 He retains the title "Apostolic Nuncio".
-In the second half of 2016, Tomasi managed the reorganization of several offices of the Roman Curia to form the new Dicastery for Promoting Integral Human Development, a "mammoth challenge" accomplished "with tact, diplomacy, trustworthiness and genuine affability".
+In the second half of 2016, he managed the reorganization of several offices of the Roman Curia to form the new Dicastery for Promoting Integral Human Development.

 Cardinal

 On 25 October 2020, Pope Francis announced he would raise him to the rank of cardinal at a consistory scheduled for 28 November 2020.
 At that consistory, Pope France made him Cardinal-Deacon of San Nicola in Carcere.

 On 1 November 2020, Pope Francis appointed Tomasi his Special Delegate to the Sovereign Military Order of Malta.